DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/overview/glossary.md

 ## Multiple Deployment
+Can be either completely independent single deployments, or a single deployment that acts as multiple authorities.

+## Multiple Authorities
-Can be either completely independent single deployments, or a single deployment that acts as multiple authorities on multiple URLs or host names (e.g. for branding, isolation or multi-tenancy reasons).
+A single logical deployment that acts as multiple authorities on multiple URLs or host names (e.g. for branding, isolation or multi-tenancy reasons).

 ## Standard Developer Support
 Online [forum](https://github.com/DuendeSoftware/Support/issues/) for Duende Software product issues and bugs.